Collaborative Development Awards

 - Early-career HIV investigators who have completed their terminal research degree or end of post-graduate clinical training, whichever date is later, within the past 10 years, and who have not previously competed successfully as PD/PI for a substantial NIH independent research award (R01 or similar) and investigators new to HIV research are eligible to apply for the Collaborative Development Awards.

-- Applicants should not be associated with the Duke Center for HIV Structural Biology.
+- Preference will be given to applicants outside the Duke Center for HIV Structural Biology.

 - Researchers from under-represented racial and ethnic groups are encouraged to apply.